PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 How do I know my current wire size?

-Look for printing on the insulation - it should show AWG size.
-No markings?
-Measure the diameter and consult a wire gauge chart.
-When in doubt, replace it.
+Look for printed markings on the wire insulation showing AWG size.
+If markings are worn or missing, measure the copper conductor diameter and compare to a wire gauge chart.
+When in doubt, replace the wire.
+Guessing wrong can lead to dangerous overheating conditions.

 Can I use welding cable for trolling motors?